 - List of all your Specific Bequests and General Bequests;

-- Confirm all full contact details and correct government names for everyone you intend to mention in your Will;
+- Confirm all full contact details and correct legal names for everyone you intend to mention in your Will;

 - Make sure you complete the Residuary clause;